What is the slayer rule?

 When should you update your life insurance beneficiaries?

 You should also review your policy with every big life change, such as getting married, having kids, going through divorce, or if a beneficiary predeceases you.
-It’s as simple as updating your beneficiary designation in your online portal or calling your insurer.
+It’s as simple as updating your beneficiary designation in your insurance company’s online portal or calling your insurer.

 Ready to shop for life insurance?